Bachelor of Arts in Music

 The BA degree prepares students for a varied array of musical careers, such as the ones below.
 Entrepreneurial BA graduates have created their own career paths by combining a number of these activities.
 Skills learned during BA studies have also been successfully applied in other professions our graduates have chosen.

-- Film and video game scoring
+- Film, TV, and video game scoring

 - Classical composition